The GNR Bikepacking Route

 1) This is a bare-bones file for navigation because devices like Garmins and Wahoos do not handle large files well and will not show Points of Interest.

-If downloading a .gpx file do not click on Reduce to 500 Points.
+If downloading a .gpx file DO NOT click on Reduce to 500 Points.
 This will result if poor navigation.
+Here is some additional information on downloading the route to your navigation device.

 You can also use this file to navigate with on your mobile phone using the Ride with Gps app.
-But offline navigation is only available for those with a paid membership and it's best to have the file with the Points of Interest on your phone.
+For non BT 700 club members offline navigation is only available for those with a paid membership.
+It's best to have the file with the Points of Interest on your phone.

 Some GPS navigation devices, including the Garmin eTrex, have a track-point limit to the .gpx files they can store.
-For this reason breaking up the route file into smaller segments might be necessary.
+And some devices just don't function optimally when working with a lengthy route.
+For this reason, breaking up the route file into smaller segments might be necessary.
+Here is a tutorial on how to break up a route into two or more segments.
+Note: you'll need to save the route to your route library on Ride with GPS before splitting the route into shorter segments.

 2) This is a larger file that includes numerous Points Of Interest (POIs) and can be used for planning your trip both beforehand and during your ride: https://ridewithgps.com/routes/30874383